wikimedia-gadgets/xfdcloser/README.md

 - **concat-cli** for concatenation

 ## On-wiki testing
+On-wiki testing is conducted at the [Test Wikipedia](https://test.wikipedia.org/wiki/Main_Page) (testwiki).
+- Note that the `extendedconfirmed` permission does not exist there, so the gadget definition lines need to be adjusted accordingly when testing non-admin accounts.
-### Testwiki
+### Testing development version
+1. Ensure the XFDcloser gadget is *not* enabled in your preferences.
-1. Add code like the following to [your common.js](https://test.wikipedia.org/wiki/Special:MyPage/common.js):
+2. Add code like the following to [your common.js](https://test.wikipedia.org/wiki/Special:MyPage/common.js):

    ```js
    // Dev version of XFDcloser